 After I got up there was a little cheer from some of the other guys who were doing the running start technique (though no as far as me) and I got my picture taken to show how covered in sand and water I got.
 After and

 little wet and uncomfortable ride to a beach, I swam and dunked in the other end of the Pacific ocean.
 Lunch was had friends were made and we got back on the bus for a drive down 90 mile beach (which is really only 102km but they didn’t change the name because the Aussies have an 85 mile beach and they don’t want to give them the satisfaction).
 Anyone can drive their car on the beach, but it is advised that you go within 2 hours of high tide because the sand is harder.
 The beach itself is patrolled by police cars a few times a day and they are usually there to ticket speeders (anyone going over 100km on any of New Zealand’s roads) or helping tourists who’ve gotten themselves stuck in the sand.

-After that we went to the Great Kauri Kingdom where they make art and furniture out of what is called swamp Kauri (Kauri trees that have been buried in swampland and preserved for up to and over 45,000 years [carbon dating is only accurate up to 45,000 years]).
+After that we went to the Great Kauri Kingdom where they make art and furniture out of what is called swamp Kauri (Kauri trees that have been buried in swampland and preserved for up to and over 45,000 years ).
 They also have a massive spiral stairway up to the second floor of the building carved

 out of the centre of one of these logs which is about 14 feet across.
 We had some fish and chips on the way back and were home in time to catch the beginning of a movie that was playing in the lounge at the Base Hostel.